Updated 2 weeks ago

 1. It is essential to know whether the employees are only in the right groups and getting all group information they are associated with.

-3. Based on the user membership report, admins maintain the security of the groups among different departments.
+3. Based on the user direct membership report, admins maintain the security of the groups among different departments.

 4. With this report, the admin can retain all groups a disabled user is a member of.
 This will help the admin in granting or removing the group access efficiently.